Most Ukrainians left without power after new Russian strikes

 Photos posted by the governor showed thick smoke rising above mounds of rubble, being combed by emergency workers against the backdrop of a dark night sky.
 The State Emergency Service said the two-story building was destroyed.

-Medical workers' efforts have been complicated by the succession of Russian attacks in recent weeks on Ukraine's infrastructure.
+Medical workers' efforts have been complicated by the succession of Russian attacks on Ukraine's infrastructure.

 The situation is even worse in the southern city of Kherson, from which Russia retreated nearly two weeks ago after months of occupation — cutting power and water lines.